mark-wiemer/mocha-wiki/Spies.md

 })
 ```

 The following is the same test, performed without any special spy library, simply utilizing the Mocha `done([err])` callback as a means to assert that the callback has occurred, otherwise resulting in a timeout.
+Note that Mocha only allows `done()` to be invoked once, and will otherwise error.

 ```js
 describe('EventEmitter', function(){